jdockeray/Quiz/README.md

 ---
 **Launching the Server and the Client**

+This implementation is deigned to work on a localhost.
+However I have tried to follow the RMI specification to mimic a Server Client application on the internet.

-To launch the server, compile the src folder and then navigate to the root folder of the your classes and enter the following to launch the server
+To launch the server, compile the src folder and then navigate to the root folder of the your classes and enter the following into the terminal/console to launch the server

 java -Djava.security.policy=server.policy server.engine.ServerLauncher

-and the client with this..
+and in another console/terminal launch the client with this..

 java -Djava.security.policy=client.policy client.Client